SymbioticLove/Mother/README.md

 If you'd like to run the game for yourself right now, you'll need to install Python and Pygame.
 Instructions can be found here -> https://chat.openai.com/share/ebf921f5-262c-4eb3-b896-d67c0a6cbeb2

 Be sure to create a new folder somewhere to hold everything within the repository.
 It all must be together.
-To run this program, open a cmd prompt and navigate to the folder you created using the "cd" (change directory) command:
+To run this program, open a cmd prompt and navigate to the folder you created using the "cd" (change directory) command.
+In this example, the folder I created is called "mother" and is located directly in my C drive:

 cd c:\mother